Please ensure Javascript is enabled for purposes of website accessibility

 Translation is a more complex process to coordinate than interpreting, and has a very different educational infrastructure.
 The knowledge and

-skills required in these professions are different enough that it is common for linguists to specialize in one role, particularly in high-demand languages.
+When it comes down to translating vs. interpreting, the skills required in these professions are different enough that it is common for linguists to specialize in one role, particularly in high-demand languages.

 There are also differences within each profession that affect educational requirements, earning potential, attrition and ability to prepare for assignments.
 It is important to understand the basic differences as they impact resource selection, the linguist’s rate of pay and skills required for the job.